CaravanaCloud/cloud-janitor/README.md

 TL;DR: A collection of scripts to automate tasks in cloud computing, like create clusters or cleanup accounts.

 For example, in a 'create-cluster' task, cloud-janitor should execute all the commands or scripts necessary to validate and backup configuration, install dependencies, create account-level resources, create cluster-level resources, wait for health check, install plugins and verify the application.
+All that from a single invocation, using a command line like `cloud-janitor -t openshift-create-cluster` or the equivalent inside a container, github action or gitpod.io workspace.

 ## Motivation